Billa05/prusaslicer-cli-docker/README.md

 ---

+## Slicing Performance Comparison Folders

+The following folders contain slicing statistics for each model, generated on different hardware setups:

+- **vm_stats(2cores)/**: Contains stats files for each model sliced on a 2-core virtual machine.
+- **local_stats(16cores)/**: Contains stats files for each model sliced on a 16-core local machine.

+Each file (e.g., `cat_stats.txt`) includes metrics such as user time, system time, CPU utilization, and memory usage.
+These folders are useful for benchmarking and comparing slicing performance across different hardware.

+See the `stats_comparison.md` file for a summary table comparing the results from both environments.

+---

 ## Optional: Build the Docker Image Locally

 If you want to build the Docker image yourself (for development or customization), you can do so with: